-This course provides students with a solid understanding of the fundamental elements on which computers are based.
+This module provides students with a solid understanding of the fundamental elements on which computers are based.
 Topics covered include number systems, representation of numbers in computation, basic electricity, electric circuits, digital systems, logic circuits, data representation, digital memory, computer architecture, and operating systems.
 This knowledge eliminates some of the “mysteries” about hardware and provides students with a well-rounded understanding of computers.
-The latter stages of the course focus on assembly programming, which will enhance the student’s understanding of how the computer works at a fairly low-level.
+The latter stages of the module focus on assembly programming, which enhances the student’s understanding of how the computer works at a fairly low-level.

-The two main themes throughout the course are vector geometry and linear transformations.
-Topics from vector geometry include vector arithmetic, dot product, cross product, and representations of linesand planes in three-space.
+The two main themes throughout the module are vector geometry and linear transformations.
+Topics from vector geometry include vector arithmetic, dot product, cross product, and representations of lines and planes in three-space.
 Linear transformations covered include rotations, reflections, shears and projections.
 Students study the matrix representations of linear transformations along with their derivations.
 The curriculum also presents affine geometry and affine transformations along with connections to computer graphics.
-This course also includes a review of relevant algebra and trigonometry concepts.
+This module also includes a review of relevant algebra and trigonometry concepts.

-In presenting the C programming language, this course serves as a foundation for all high-level programming courses and projects.
+In presenting the C programming language, this module serves as a foundation for all high-level programming modules and projects.
 It provides the fundamentals in programming, including control-flows (such as statement grouping, decision making, case selection, procedure iteration, and termination test) and basic data types (such as arrays, structures, and pointers).
-Additionally, there will be an intensive discussion of the lexical, syntax notation, and semantics of the C programming language.
+Additionally, there is an intensive discussion of the lexical, syntax notation, and semantics of the C programming language.

 This class presents an overview of the way the game development industry works and a history of game development.
 It will expose students to the positions and job responsibilities that each member of a game development team has, along with the industry requirements for concept pitches, design documents and schedules.
 It will also introduce sprite animation, object motion, and input processing, which students will use in the creation of a game of their own design.

-1. Understand the differences between imperative programming as practised in CSD1120 and object-oriented programming.
-2. Understand concepts of data abstraction, inheritance, and polymorphism.
-3. Understand the concept of interface versus implementation.
-4. Understand the challenges of building large-scale programs and how object-oriented programming facilitates it.
-5. Understand the Standard C++ and Standard Template libraries and how to use them effectively in solving problems.
-6. Apply course concepts to implement data structures and programs to solve various problems.
-7. The successful student will be prepared for the next programming course in the sequence (CSD2125).
-8. The successful student will be able to use the C++ language in the second year game courses.
+This module presents differences between imperative programming as practised in High-Level Programming I module and object-oriented programming.
+It also enables students to learn the concepts of data abstraction, inheritance, polymorphism and interface versus implementation.
+It introduces the challenges of building large-scale programs and how object-oriented programming facilitates it.
+Students learn the Standard C++ and Standard Template libraries and how to use them effectively in solving problems.
+Students also learn how to apply module concepts to implement data structures and programs to solve various problems.

 This project focuses on the creation of a simple game or simulation.
 Students will work together on teams of three or four members.
 All projects must be written entirely in C (C++ is also allowed) and cannot use external libraries or middleware of any kind (except those provided by the instructor).
 Topics include effective team communication, planning, documentation, debugging, source control, testing, and iterative software development techniques.